Adjusted Expected Improvement for Cumulative Regret Minimization in Noisy Bayesian Optimization: Problem Statement and Background

-The mean function and the covariance kernel in (\ref{gpmodel}) serve as the prior for the GP model, and they reflect the initial belief about $f$.
-The mean function $\mu(\bx)$ is usually set to be constant, indicating there is no prior knowledge on the global maxima location, whereas the choice of covariance kernel is more varied.
-In this paper, we consider the commonly adopted squared-exponential (SE) covariance kernel.
+The mean function and the covariance kernel serve as the prior for the GP model, and they reflect the initial belief about $f$.
+Without loss of generality, the mean function $\mu(\bx)$ is usually set to be zero, indicating there is no prior knowledge on the global maxima location, whereas the choice of covariance kernel is more varied.
+In this paper, we consider positive definite covariance kernel functions that are isotropic and bounded, which is a quite general setting.
+Typical examples that satisfy this condition include the squared exponential (SE) and the Mat\'ern kernel, which are perhaps the most popular covariance kernels in practice for Bayesian optimization \citep{SLA12,SSWAF16,Teck20}.
 Let $\mathbf{h} := (h_1, \dots, h_d)^T$ with $h_i > 0, \forall 1 \leq i \leq d$ be the length-scale parameter.
 The Euclidean distance between $\bx$ and $\bx^\prime$, adjusted by the length-scale parameter $\mathbf{h}$, is given by

 Define the SE covariance kernel as